UnknownHiker/unraid-template-kitchenowl/README.md

 ## Features
 - Persistent Volume /data (includes Database)
 - Specify Host Port
+- Optional Variable for Frontend Url (needs separate kitchenowl-web container, not working yet)

 ## Planned
 - Template for the UI Container (kitchenowl-web)

 ## Installation
-Just Install it Via Unraid Community Applications (not submitted yet, so for now just git clone it to /boot/config/plugins/dockerMan/templates of your Unraid installation, then you can Select it in the Docker Tab under Create -> Template) and point your Reverse Proxy to the local IP of your Server on Port 5000, or whatever Port you customized.
+Just Install it Via Unraid Community Applications and point your Reverse Proxy to the local IP of your Server on Port 5000, or whatever Port you customized.
+Then you can connect the Mobile App with your Domain.

 ## Improvements
 Feel free to open a Issue, an ill try to improve it when i have time. :)